+- Marking/grading procedures b.

+- Assignment deadlines c.

+- Expectations for students d.

+- e.
+Classroom discipline plan.

+- Communicate regularly with students, parents and other teachers concerning growth f. and achievement.

+- Coaches will communicate to students and parents:

+- a.
+Team objectives and requirements

 - b.
-Marking/grading procedures - c.
-Assignment deadlines - d.
-Expectations for students - e.
-Classroom discipline plan. - f.
-Communicate regularly with students, parents and other teachers concerning growth and achievement. - 9.
-Coaches will communicate to students and parents: - a.
-Team objectives and requirements - b.
-Practice and game dates - c.
-Expectations of team members - d.
-Coaches will act, intervene and report bullying, harassment and or discrimination - C. Guidance Counselors & Social Workers - 1.
-Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - 2.
-Assist students in coping with peer pressure and emerging personal, social and emotional problems. - 3.
-Initiate teacher/student/counselor conferences and parent/teacher/student counselor conferences, as necessary, as a way to resolve problems. - 4.
-Regularly review with students their educational progress and career plans. - 5.
-Provide information to assist students with career planning. - 6.
-Encourage students to benefit from the curriculum and extracurricular programs.
+Practice and game dates

+- c.
+Expectations of team members

+- d.
+Coaches will act, intervene and report bullying, harassment and or discrimination

+C. Guidance Counselors & Social Workers

+- Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - Assist students in coping with peer pressure and emerging personal, social and emotional problems. - Initiate teacher/student/counselor conferences and parent/teacher/student counselor 3. conferences, as necessary, as a way to resolve problems. - Regularly review with students their educational progress and career plans.
+4. - 5.
+Provide information to assist students with career planning. - Encourage students to benefit from the curriculum and extracurricular programs.
+6.